paulfantom/pawel.krupa.net.pl/content/post/2018-07-01-Automate-your-grammar-checks.md

 ## Aspell?
 Hunspell? *spell?

 First of all it would be nice to find a CLI tool which could spell check plain-text files.
 A minute with google reveals that most frequently used spell checker tools are **Aspell** and **Hunspell**.
 They are similar in use and there are lots of articles on how to use them ([1](https://opensource.com/article/18/2/how-check-spelling-linux-command-line-aspell), [2](https://alexwlchan.net/2016/09/please-use-aspell/)).
-One problem with them is that I would like to do spell checking in non-interactive mode and both tools are usually used in interactive mode, als option to use them in non-interactive mode produces output which isn't human friendly [3](https://github.com/hunspell/hunspell/blob/master/docs/hunspell.1.md#pipe-mode).
+One problem with them is that they are primarily used in interactive mode and I would like to do spell checking in non-interactive mode, which produces output unfriendly to human [3](https://github.com/hunspell/hunspell/blob/master/docs/hunspell.1.md#pipe-mode).
 Nonetheless I decided to use Hunspell in a bash wrapper for some more readable output.

 ### Friendly Hunspell?